 A panoramic view of the Vietnamese countryside.

-86% this is the percentage of wastewater reuse in Israel, the first country in the world using purified water.
+86% is the percentage of wastewater reuse in Israel, the first country in the world using purified water.
 Spain ranks second slightly exceeding 20%.

 Source: The Worldwatch Institute